Catenary arch

+A catenary arch is a type of architectural arch that follows an inverted catenary curve.
+The catenary curve has been employed in buildings since ancient times.
+It is not a parabolic arch, although the non-circumferential curves used in arch designs (parabola, catenary, and weighted catenary) look similar, and match at shallow profiles, so a catenary is often misclassified as a parabola (per Galileo, "the [hanging] chain fits its parabola almost perfectly").

 In history

 The 17th-century scientist Robert Hooke wrote: "Ut pendet continuum flexile, sic stabit contiguum rigidum inversum", or, "As hangs a flexible cable so, inverted, stand the touching pieces of an arch."

 A note written by Thomas Jefferson in 1788 reads, "I have lately received from Italy a treatise on the equilibrium of arches, by the Abbé Mascheroni.
 It appears to be a very scientific work.
 I have not yet had time to engage in it; but I find that the conclusions of his demonstrations are, that every part of the catenary is in perfect equilibrium".

 Structural properties

 Architecturally, a catenary arch has the ability to withstand the weight of the material from which it is constructed, without collapsing.
 For an arch of uniform density and thickness, supporting only its own weight, the catenary is the ideal curve.

 Catenary arches are strong because they redirect the vertical force of gravity into compression forces pressing along the arch's curve.
 In a uniformly loaded catenary arch, the line of thrust runs through its center.

 This principle has been employed architecturally to create arched structures that follow exactly, and in a visibly apparent way, the form of an inverted catenary.
 A significant early example of this is the arch of Taq Kasra.
 The catenary, spun 180 degrees, forms the structure of simple domed building such as the beehive homes of the Dingle Peninsula, Ireland.